mgsisk/providence/docs/README.md

 After installation, Providence performs any necessary system configuration.
-Configuration is not customizable; Providence assumes a particular structure and workflow for the guest (e.g. the public web root is always `/srv/web`).
+Configuration is not customizable; Providence assumes a particular structure and workflow for the guest (e.g. the guest web root is always `/srv/web`).
 The changes it makes are also unsafe in some situations (e.g. setting the root password for MariaDB and other packages to `vagrant`) as it assumes the guest is a development environment.
 You should not use Providence in a production